Guide

 01

-India has 7 ITR forms and each one is designed for a specific type of taxpayer.
+India has 7 ITR forms.
 Filing the wrong one is treated as a defective return - you will get a notice asking you to re-file in the correct form within 15 days.

-• ITR-1 (Sahaj): For resident individuals with total income below Rs.
-50 lakh, earned from salary, one house property, and other sources like interest.
-No capital gains.
-No directorship.
-No foreign assets.
+• ITR-1 (Sahaj): Resident individuals, total income below Rs.
+50 lakh, earned from salary, one house property, and interest income.
+No capital gains, no directorship, no foreign assets.

-• ITR-2: For individuals with capital gains, more than one house property, foreign income, total income above Rs.
+• ITR-2: Individuals with capital gains, more than one house property, foreign income, total income above Rs.
 50 lakh, directorship in a company, or holding of unlisted shares.

-• ITR-3: For individuals or HUFs with income from business or profession - non-presumptive (you maintain actual books of accounts).
+• ITR-3: Individuals or HUFs with income from business or profession using actual books of accounts.

-• ITR-5: For partnership firms, LLPs, AOPs (Association of Persons), and BOIs (Body of Individuals).
+• ITR-5: Partnership firms, LLPs, AOPs (Association of Persons), and BOIs (Body of Individuals).

-• ITR-6: For all companies (except those claiming exemption under Section 11).
+• ITR-6: All companies except those claiming exemption under Section 11.

 Source: CBDT ITR Notification for AY 2025-26